Wolverine971/9takes/src/blog/enneagram/enneagram-dating-guide-for-men.md

   <li>Type 9: The Peacemaker - Seeks harmony and comfort</li>
 </ol>

-<p>Not sure which one you are?
-Take a reliable Enneagram test [INSERT LINK HERE].
+<p>Not sure which one you are? <a href="/enneagram-corner/beginners-guide-to-determining-your-enneagram-type">Learn your Enneagram type here</a>.
 Be honest with yourself – this isn't about picking the type you want to be, but recognizing who you really are.</p>

 <h2>Enneagram Dating Strategies: Your Personality, Your Playbook</h2>